 For artists of all disciplines who desire an experience tailored to their specific needs and individual creative processes, New Victory LabWorks offers selected artists a stipend and dedicated rehearsal space in the New 42nd Street Studios.
 LabWorks Artists also have the option of holding Invited Rehearsals for industry professionals, fellow artists and New Victory Member families of the proposed target age group.
 Facilitated by New Victory staff, these experiences provide the invaluable feedback of peers and target audiences alike.

-Applications are now open for the 2020-21 New Victory LabWorks program.
+Applications are now closed for the 2020-21 LabWorks program.
+Applications were due February 12.

 Professional Development for Artists

 New Victory LabWorks offers a series of workshops, master classes and various networking events, as well as opportunities to attend performances in the New Victory season.

 To join our network of NYC-based artists interested in creating work for young audiences, please sign up for our email list.